Muhammad VII of Granada: Diplomatic maneuvering

-Meanwhile, Granada, Aragon, Castile and Navarre (a small Christian kingdom in the north of the peninsula) were engaged in diplomatic communications.
-In 1404 Granada and Aragon conducted talks in Barcelona.
+Meanwhile, Granada, Aragon, Castile, and Navarre (a small Christian kingdom in the north of the peninsula) were engaged in diplomatic communications.
+In 1404, Granada and Aragon conducted talks in Barcelona.
 At the same time, Henry III proposed a meeting at Logroño with Martín I of Aragon and Charles III of Navarre to build an anti-Granadan coalition.
 However, Charles III of Navarre decided to help Granada instead.
 His kingdom was small, like Granada, and he was worried about the growth of Castilian power.
 Navarre traditionally had a good relationship with its Muslim minorities, which may have influenced Charles' diplomatic posture.
 Charles III wrote to "my brother" Muhammad VII telling him of the upcoming Logroño summit against Granada and promising to keep him informed of the outcome.
 He also sent three ships loaded with wheat, as well as 300 siege machines to help Granada against a potential invasion.
 Granada-Navarre communications were impeded by their geographical separation—Navarre was in the north of the peninsula while Granada was in the south, and Castilian territories lay between them.
 A Navarrese ambassador, travelling to Granada via Castile disguised as a merchant, was intercepted by Alfonso Fernández of Aguilar in Alcala de Real.
 This put an end to Granada-Navarre communications and caused Henry III to cancel the Logroño meeting.

-Meanwhile, Martin I of Aragon, focused on his problems in Sicily and Sardinia, was also uninterested in a war against Granada.
+Meanwhile, Martin I of Aragon, occupied on his problems in Sicily and Sardinia, was also uninterested in a war against Granada.
 Instead, Muhammad VII and Martin I agreed to a treaty of friendship on 4 May 1405.
 The treaty allowed commerce and prisoner exchanges between the two states.
-In addition, Muhammad VII would supply Aragon with 400–500 knights and pay their cost of between 2,840 and 3,540 doblas per month.
+In addition, Muhammad VII would supply Aragon with 400 to 500 knights and pay their cost of between 2,840 and 3,540 doblas per month.
 In return, Aragon provided Granada with 4 or 5 galleys crewed by 30 crossbowmen and 220 seamen each, whose costs were also paid by Granada at 900 doblas per galley per month.
 These forces were to be used by Granada in the event of a war, other than a war against Castile, which was considered Aragon's friend.
 This treaty was similar to the 1376 treaty between Aragon and Granada.

 Finally, Granada and Castile concluded a two-year truce in Madrid on 6 October 1406 after a long negotiation.
 Commerce was to be reopened, and frontier judges were appointed to resolve border conflicts.
-Each side agreed to not to allow their territories to be used to attack the other, and not to give asylum to rebels or corrupt officials attempting to flee the other's jurisdiction.
+Each side agreed not to allow their territories to be used to attack the other, and not to give asylum to rebels or corrupt officials attempting to flee the other's jurisdiction.